 Both of these ad networks are good options and offer competitive RPMs.

 Another quite passive way I make money from my travel blog is through affiliate marketing.

-Basically, affiliate marketing is promoting products that you already use and love, and earning a small commission if someone makes a purchase after clicking on your unique affiliate link.
+Affiliate marketing is promoting products you already use and love, then earning a small commission each time someone purchases something by clicking on your unique affiliate link.

 - Amazon (I recommend travel-related products from Amazon all the time in my blog posts; for example, my Disney World packing list contains links to Amazon)

-- TripAdvisor/Booking.com (these are the affiliate programs I use for recommending hotels)
+- Booking.com (these are the affiliate programs I use for recommending hotels)

 - Leisure Pass (I wrote detailed reviews about the New York Pass and the London Pass)

 - Blogging affiliates (I recommend blogging-related products like web hosting and WordPress themes; for example look at my guide on how to start a travel blog)